Avocado Pound CakeJump to Recipe

 There was a glut of awesome cookbooks that came out in the last few months from food bloggers.
 Most notably, probably, was the six month pre-release of The Smitten Kitchen cookbook.
 Running the risk of being completely outcast from the entire food blog community, I’m going to come out and say it… if your book is released in damn near November, I’m not going to buy it in April.
 I have to pay rent in May after all.

 I’m sure that book will be excellent if I can ever actually get my hands on it, but this post isn’t about that book.
 This post is about the lovely cookbook that Joy the Baker put out this spring.
-It has been sitting on my shelf for a few weeks now and I recently dove into it to find exactly what I would expect from Joy’s cookbook: awesome recipes, down-to-earth writing, and great photos.
+It has been sitting on my shelf for a few weeks now and I recently dove into it to find exactly what I would expect from Joy’s cookbook: awesome recipes like this Avocado Pound Cake, down-to-earth writing, and great photos.

 1) Preheat oven to 350 degrees.
-Lightly butter and flour your 9x5 pans.
+Lightly butter and flour your 9×5 pans.

 2) Whisk together dry ingredients: flour, cornmeal, salt, baking powder, baking soda.

 3) In the bowl of a stand mixer (or with a hand mixer) cream together the sugar and butter.

 4) Once butter and sugar are a soft consistency, mix in the mashed avocado.

 5) Then add one egg at a time, mixing between each egg.
 Also mix in vanilla.